Faris-Khaleel/faris-khaleel/README.md

 ###  <img src="/images/Developer.gif" alt="developer gif"  height="45px">  About Me:
 <p align="center">
-  Hi, I'm Faris Melhem, a Performance Engineer from Jordan.
+  Hi, I'm Faris Melhem, a Quality Engineer from Jordan.
   <br>
   <br>
   👨‍🎓 I have graduated from the University of Jordan with bachelor degree in Computer science.